Other Local EPA Projects and Programs in New Bedford Harbor

 Parker Street Assessment and Cleanup, New Bedford, MA

 The Parker Street Waste Site has been defined to include about 122 acres in northwestern New Bedford, Massachusetts.
 Through the Superfund removal program, EPA began working with the Massachusetts Department of Environmental Protection in 2009 to define the boundaries of the Parker Street Waste Site.
-In April of 2010, EPA's removal program began taking soil samples to determine the extent of contamination and to determine whether a removal action was necessary.
+In April 2010, EPA's removal program began taking soil samples to determine the extent of contamination and to determine whether a removal action was necessary.
 Hazardous substances were identified on some properties, triggering the need to remove contaminated soils.
-Removal work began in November of 2010 and EPA completed the residential removal actions in the fall of 2012.
+Removal work began in November 2010 and EPA completed the residential removal actions in the fall of 2012.

 Re-Solve Superfund Site, Dartmouth, MA